husnejahan/cloud-annotations-cli/README.md

 ```
 $ cacli train
 No config.yaml found, so we will ask you a bunch of questions instead.
-Your answers can optionally be saved in a config.yaml file, for later use.
+Your answers can optionally be saved in a config.yaml file for later use.

 (ask cacli init questions)